-Heads of Service and operational managers review their service group and service area risks as part of the business and operational planning process.
+Directors/Assistant Directors and Heads of Service review their service group and service area risks as part of the business and operational planning process.
 This review process also identifies any areas of risk which require monitoring via the Corporate Risk Register.